status-im/nimbus-eth2/docs/the_nimbus_book/src/create_wallet_and_deposit.md

-# Generate your keys with Nimbus
+# Generate your keys with NBC

 In this chapter, we'll take you through how to create an [EIP-2386](https://github.com/ethereum/EIPs/blob/4494da0966afa7318ec0157948821b19c4248805/EIPS/eip-2386.md) wallet to help you generate your validator keys (keystores), create a `deposits_data` file compatible with the Ethereum Foundation's [Validator Launchpad](https://medalla.launchpad.ethereum.org/), and use the launchpad to send this data to the eth1 network so that your validator can be registered.